Don (soundtrack)

 Don is the soundtrack album to the 2006 Hindi film Don: The Chase Begins Again (a remake of 1978 film of the same name), directed by Farhan Akhtar, and starring Shahrukh Khan, Priyanka Chopra and Boman Irani.
-The music was released on 27 September 2006, on T-Series.
+The music was released on 26 August 2006, on T-Series.
 It was one of the best-selling Bollywood soundtracks of the year, with 1.5 million units sold in India.

 Overview

 The film has seven songs composed by Shankar–Ehsaan–Loy with lyrics written by Javed Akhtar.
-Two of the original songs, "Khaike Paan Banaraswala" and "Yeh Mera Dil" were remade for the movie.
-The album overall, is very contemporary, stylish and racy.
-Composers have taken care to maintain the essence of the old Don.
+Two of the tracks from the original, "Khaike Paan Banaraswala" and "Yeh Mera Dil", composed by the duo of Kalyanji Anandji, were redone for the movie.

-Two of the tracks were redone for the movie, which was originally composed by the duo of Kalyanji Anandji.
 Shahrukh Khan has rapped in the retro track Khaike Paan Banaraswala, the remix of the old classic, who rendered the song along with Udit Narayan.
 Yeh Mera Dil, sung by Sunidhi Chauhan, is the second remix of the album, which was originally sung by Asha Bhosle.

 The song "Mourya Re" sung by Shankar Mahadevan is a Ganpati song set big in Mumbai.
 Then there is "Aaj Ki Raat", sung by Alisha Chinai, Mahalakshmi Iyer & Sonu Nigam, which has a trendy 1980s club feel to it.
 The title song, "Main Hoon Don" which falls in a rave, techno, industrial genre, is rendered by Shaan.
 The "Don Revisited" track was composed by MIDIval Punditz and the remix of the title track was done by DJ Randolph.

 Track listing

 Release

-The music was released on 27 September 2006, at the Inorbit Mall, Malad, Mumbai.
+The music was released on 26 August 2006, at the Inorbit Mall, Malad, Mumbai.
 Over 30,000 people attended the function.

 RJ Harsh of Radio Mirchi was the host of the event.
 The programs started off by Shankar, Ehsaan and Loy singing Mourya Re, and gave a brief intro about the album.
 Isha Koppikar, who plays the role of Anita in the film, performed onstage, and later launched the music with Shahrukh Khan as the lead actress Priyanka Chopra was unable to attend the function.
 Shahrukh had also performed the rap from Khaike Paan Banaraswala and delivered some dialogues from the film.